-When Ped-Bike Typing and additional data elements meant for non-occupants (e.g. Nonmotorist Action at Time of Crash, Non-motorist Safety Equipment) were added to FARS for in 2010, separate Person Levels for people in motor vehicles and people not in motor vehicles were created.
+When data elements meant for non-occupants (e.g. Non-motorist Action at Time of Crash, Non-motorist Safety Equipment) were added to FARS in 2010, separate Person Levels for people in motor vehicles and people not in motor vehicles were created.
 This is tied to the case organization and file structuring in MDE.
 FARS' split Person Type data element (P7 and NM7) reflects this separation of Person Types.
-The Person Type, 03- Occupant of a Motor Vehicle Not In-Transport, has a special quality of being both a NON-MOTORIST by definition and a person in a motor vehicle.
+The Person Type, 03 (Occupant of a Motor Vehicle Not In-Transport), has a special quality of being both a NON-MOTORIST by definition and a person in a motor vehicle.

-The 2010 GES entry system follows a scheme of breaking out persons as motorists or nonmotorists.
+The 2010 NASS GES entry system follows a scheme of breaking out persons as motorists or non-motorists.
 The "Long Names" of their data elements reflect this and the input system is structured around this.
-While the manual and entry systems reflect a difference in the organization of people in a case, FARS and GES both have the same Person Type attributes in total.
+While the manual and entry systems reflect a difference in the organization of people in a case, FARS and NASS GES both have the same Person Type attributes in total.
 It is because of the differences in the two entry systems and handling of persons in structuring of the case that the data elements are presented differently.

-This principally affects the Person Type of "03 - Occupant of a Motor Vehicle Not In-transport".
-So while the Person Type attribute list is the same in total, P03 (Occupant) in GES does not match exactly with FARS P7 because FARS includes "03 - Occupant of a Motor Vehicle Not In-transport".
-It is the same situation but in reverse for GES P03 (Non-motorist) and FARS NM7.
-This difference ended in 2011because of the entry systems being the same.
+This principally affects the Person Type of 03 (Occupant of a Motor Vehicle Not In-Transport).
+So while the Person Type attribute list is the same in total, P03 (Occupant) in NASS GES does not match exactly with FARS P7 because FARS includes 03 (Occupant of a Motor Vehicle Not In-Transport).
+It is the same situation but in reverse for GES P03 (Non-Motorist) and FARS NM7.
+This difference ended in 2011 when the entry systems became the same.